Got a question about Datchet's Neighbourhood Plan?

 A: No. The DNP team (Steering Group) has the support of both the Royal Borough of Windsor & Maidenhead and Datchet Parish Council but the creation of a Neighbourhood Plan is community-led; its content is guided by your feedback.
 The DNP team is made up of volunteers who live in the village, including two Parish councillors, members of Datchet Village Society, and other residents.
 The team recognises that, at times, additional specialist support will be needed, particularly for advice on planning policy.
 The completed Plan will belong to Datchet Parish Council and should be reviewed at the Annual Parish Meeting.
 As circumstances change, it may become necessary or desirable to review or update the contents of the DNP.
 There are set procedures to follow in order to do this.

-Q: What happens after the survey?
+Q: What happened after the initial survey?

 Q: How can I get involved?